jacksleight/statamic-memberbox/README.md

 You can specify a different response code with the `response` parameter.

-### Only restrict certain entry pages based on a condition
+### Only restrict certain content based on a condition

 When the `if` parameter is present the tag will only operate if the value is truthy.
 If it’s falsy your template will behave as if the tag wasn’t there at all.